A Quest to Find the Quickest Solution to Frizzy Hair – As Seen in Willow and Sage Magazine!

 Take this Spray for Frizzy Hair on a Test Drive

 This DIY anti-frizz spray can be applied to dry or damp hair.
 This means you can use it on the days you skip shampooing in combination with dry shampoo.
-And you can apply it after brushing to tame frizz and before or after blow drying.
+You can also apply it after brushing to tame frizz and before or after blow drying.

 Thanks Debbie, I a few days a week too.